pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 Do not use parentheses for conditions in for loops and while loops except for tuples or implied line continuation.

 ### Indentation
-To indent code, use a tab set to a width of four spaces.
+To indent code, use a tab set to a width of four spaces which should be standard in most IDEs but if its not standard in yours change it.
 In the cases of implied line continuation, align with the opening delimiter.

 | Yes: |